eepary/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my humble aboard

-I'm glad you are here.
-I plan to talk about ...
+What a long day.
+My condition can't be better.
+Should I change my notebook battery?
+It doesn't seem to explode so soon.